 The members of the Compensation Committee are in the best position to assist our Board in developing and reviewing our executive compensation programs and the compensation considerations applicable to our directors and executive officers, because each is an independent director under applicable SEC rules and regulations and NASDAQ Listing Rules.
 Nevertheless, the Compensation Committee may from time to time solicit the input of our CEO and CFO regarding compensation for our other executive officers, particularly with respect to salary, cash bonus opportunities and equity awards.
 While our CEO and CFO may participate in some deliberations regarding compensation for our other executive officers, they do not participate in, and are not present at, any deliberations regarding their own compensation.
-The Compensation Committee considers the information provided by our CEO and CFO in making recommendations regarding executive compensation to our Board.
+The Compensation Committee considers the information provided by our CEO and CFO in making executive officer compensation decisions and recommendations to our Board, as appropriate.